cash stack icon

 However, it’s important to bear in mind that you will need to pay tax on any interest you earn from your savings if you earn more than your Personal Savings Allowance (PSA).
 By contrast, you don’t need to pay any tax on interest you earn on ISAs.

-The tax benefits depend on your personal circumstances and may change in the future.
+Note that the tax benefits depend on your personal circumstances and may change in the future.

 18-month ISA FAQs